Tomas178/RecipeGenerator/README.md

 # Smart Recipe Generator

-## Description: A CLI app that suggests recipes based on available ingredients.
+## A CLI app that suggests recipes based on available ingredients.

 ### Features:
     1. Users enter ingredients they have at home or input an image or CSV file.